MartinEesmaa/VVCEasy/FFMPEGVVC.md

 2: If the network connection is interrupted or disconnected while downloading repository and made timed out, it is recommended to cancel and retry again.

-Press CTRL + C on your keyboard and try it again with make image or/and build FFmpeg command.
+Press CTRL + C to cancel operation on your keyboard and try it again with make image or/and build FFmpeg command.

 3: If that did not work for you, please create an issue to VVCEasy or join communities of Discord, Revolt or/and Matrix to solve your problem.